Last updated

 Screenshot of the color picker tool in the Reunite editor

 You should see the headings' color update immediately in the live preview pane.
-If you don't see your changes, try restarting Webview by selecting the Reload menu button and selecting Restart Webview.
+If you don't see your changes, try restarting Webview by clicking the Reload button.
 You can also commit your update to view it in the preview build.

 Next steps